We'd love to have you access this content. It's in our members-only area, but you're in luck: becoming a member is easy and it's free.

 That our memoir is insignificant is about the last thing we memoir writers ever want to read about our magnum opus.
 How do we write a significant memoir?
 What separates a significant memoir from an insignificant one?
 I’ll give you a hint: it’s not fame it’s not the scope of the arena of the action. […]

-DL: This is a piece I published on the LinkedIn blog Pulse.
+DL: This is a piece about how to write a significant memoir I published on the LinkedIn blog Pulse.
 It addresses a major challenge many writer face—at least writers who want to have an audience beyond family and friends.

 What separates a significant memoir from an insignificant one?

-I’ll give you a hint: it’s not fame it’s not the scope of the arena of the action.
+I’ll give you a hint: it’s not fame, it’s not the scope or the arena of the action.
 The key to significance lies elsewhere.

 When memoir writers set out to record the facts and the dates of their lives, they are doing first-draft work.
 We’ve all read reviews of memoirs—and possibly read the memoirs themselves—that bemoan how the famous memoirist has not given anything away.
 The writer has regurgitated info that could be found in newspaper and magazine articles of the time.
 Other than “I was happy that…” there is little insight to be found.

 The reader is likely to find this memoir insignificant.

 The more famous and well-known or high achieving the memoirist may have been, the more this may be one of the writing challenges: to go beyond thinking that the facts and circumstances are in themselves significant enough to carry a reader through several hundred pages.
 (How much more so when the writer is not well known!)

 What makes a memoir have significance to the reader?